 Reducing Activity Build-Up Through Optimized Water Chemistry

-Potential deposition of activated corrosion products into the oxide films is a gradual process that may take several years or even many decades.
-Typically, it is monitored through measurements during the annual refueling outage.
+Potential deposition of activated corrosion products into the oxide films is a gradual process that may take several years or even decades.
+Typically it is monitored through measurements during the annual refuelling outage.

 Recently, a number of monitoring methods have been devised that can be applied even when the plant produces power.
 Some of these techniques have been commercialized and offered to power plants and process industries in various countries.
-At nuclear power plants in Finland, these systems are being employed to monitor tasks that will last for a number of years.
-The monitoring system is used in laboratory analyses to design optimal water chemistry conditions for a nuclear power plant.
-In the same manner, the system is employed to identify the impact of variations in water chemistry conditions on the materials of a plant during the startup and shutdown processes.
+At nuclear power plants in Finland these systems are being employed to monitor tasks that will last a number of years.
+The monitoring system is used in laboratory analysis to design optimal water chemistry conditions for a nuclear power plant.
+In the same manner, the system is employed to identify the impact of variations in water chemistry conditions on the materials of a plant during the start-up and shutdown processes.

 Keeping Cracking in Check

-Upon detecting signs of cracking at the time of the annual refueling outage, it is necessary to make a decision whether maintenance work will be performed immediately or if it can be delayed and included in the scheduled repair work for the following year.
+On detecting signs of cracking at the time of the annual refuelling outage, it is necessary to make a decision whether maintenance work will be performed immediately or if it can be delayed and included in the scheduled repair work for the following year.
 It is essential for the decision to be based on adequate knowledge of the rate at which the crack advances.

 Factors that determine the cracking speed are one of the principal subjects of stress corrosion studies.
 These studies are performed under simulated power plant conditions and enable decisions to be made related to the urgency of maintenance tasks at nuclear power plants.